 The approved budgets for the individual capital outlay projects and capital improvement projects remain as authorized until these projects are completed.
-Any unexpended authorized appropriation for each capital project is automatically carried over from fiscal year until the funds of the individual capital project are expended or the capital project is canceled by the City Manager.
-Following the completion of the individual capital projects, the unexpended appropriation of each completed capital project shall be canceled and the capital projects' funding sources shall be released from their unexpended funding commitment.
+Any unexpended authorized appropriation for each capital project is automatically carried over from fiscal year to fiscal year until the funds of the individual capital project are expended or the capital project is canceled by the City Manager.
+Following the completion of the individual capital project shall be canceled and the capital projects' funding sources shall be released from their unexpended funding commitment.